Abnormal Dog Behavior: Why It Develops and How to Fix It

 By pinpointing the changes, we can find the root cause of the problem and fix it accordingly.
 Going in it blind is never a good idea because we may fix one thing that could cause another issue to arise.
-Therefore, when in doubt, we should consult a vet, do our research and even talk to other dog owners.
+Therefore, when in doubt, we should consult a vet, do our research, and even talk to other dog owners.
 There’s a good chance some of them have experienced the same changes in their dog’s behavior.

 Prevent boredom as much as possible

 Life is never actually boring, especially when one is a puppy.
 Thus, if we determine that our dog is misbehaving due to boredom, we should, as they say, nip it in the bud immediately.
-We can introduce games, toys and a more interesting routine into the dog’s life.
+We can introduce games, toys, and a more interesting routine in the dog’s life.
 In fact, we can even consider getting the dog a companion — someone who will always be there when the dog is alone.

 Correct their behavior